replexica/replexica/readme.md

 ![GitHub License](https://img.shields.io/github/license/replexica/replexica)
 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/replexica/replexica/release)

 Why does this matter?
 Because 75% of the world doesn't speak English.
 If the app is multilingual, it can serve many more users.
-But, let's be honest, making an app multilingual is a headache.
-You have to extract strings to JSON files and update translations every time something changes.
+But, let's be honest, making an app multilingual is a headache: extract strings to JSON files, update translations every time something changes, etc.

 That's where Replexica comes in: it's a build system plugin that translates React apps into multiple languages using AI.
 The best part?
 It doesn't require messing around with extracting or maintaining JSON files.